owtf/boilerplate-templates/_posts/2014-06-29-Clickjacking.md

 -->
 Synopsis:
 ----------------
-Clickjacking (UI redress attack) happens when an attacker uses multiple transparent or opaque layers to trick a user into clicking on a button or link on another page when they were intending to click on the the top level page.
+Clickjacking (UI redress attack) happens when an attacker uses multiple transparent or opaque layers to trick a user into clicking on a button or link on another page when the user was intending to click on the the top level page.

 Description:
 ----------------------